GuidodiPasquo/AeroVECTOR/README.md

 One must fill the required parameters of the rocket.
 New motors can be added in the *motors* folder.
 - *Iy* is the pitching moment of inertia.
 - All distances are measured from the tip of the nosecone.
+- *Xt* is the position of the TVC mount.
+If one is using fins, the program automatically calculates the force application point.
 - The *Servo Definition* is the minimum angle it can rotate.
 - The *Max Actuator Angle* is the maximum angle the actuator can move (either the TVC mount or the fin).
 - The *Actuator Reduction* is the gear ratio between the servo and the actuator.
 - The *Initial Misalignment* only modifies the initial angle of the TVC mount (in case of using TVC stabilization).
 - The *Servo Velocity Compensation* slows down the servo according  to the load, its value is 1.45 for an SG90 without load, and 2.1 with a TVC mount.
 The *servo* class found in *servo_lib.py* has a test method to modify this value to fit one's servo.
 - The wind is positive from right to left, and the gusts follow a Gaussian distribution.
 **Please do not leave blank entries**

 **THE SAVE BUTTON SAVES ONLY THE CURRENT TAB, BE SURE TO CLICK IT ON ALL OF THEM**